 The producers featured here typically do not maintain their own tasting rooms or otherwise public tasting outlets.
 As a result, if you would like to taste through just one of these producer’s wines you may do so by requesting one of their “wine flights”.
 Ma(i)sonry also owns the I. Wolk Gallery in downtown St. Helena, the sculpture garden at Auberge Du Soleil and the MacArthur Place in the town of Sonoma (an inn & spa).

 Several unique tasting experiences are offered including the Wine & Cheese Experience – which pairs some of their member wines with both local and imported cheese and charcuterie, the Wine & Caviar Tasting – with member wines paired with locally sourced caviar and their Apres the Day – an after hours private tasting hosted by one of their wine consultants (ideal for slightly larger groups).
 In addition, sometimes tastings can be arranged where you are meeting one on one with the wine maker or owner of the brands represented.

 Note that Ma(i)sonry also offers concierge services to help hand craft customized itineraries in the Napa Valley (including a visit to their tasting room) as well as helping to organize lodging, lunch and dinner reservations as well as transportation.
 Inquire for details.
 This is a somewhat unique offering by a Napa Valley tasting room.

 Their Medallion Membership program features three tiers of wine club membership.

 Ma(i)sonry has since been sold to Restoration Hardware – however Michael Polenske’s Bespoke Collection continues to curate and manage the art collection housed within the gallery.
+Ma(i)sonry closed temporarily in 2018 and reopened in early Fall that same year as part of the Restoration Hardware Gallery and Cafe.
 For more information and a current list of vintners represented, visit: www.maisonry.com